freeCodeCamp/freeCodeCamp/guide/english/vue/vue-router/index.md

   ]
 })
 ```
 You can add as many routes as you need.
-It is also possible to use wildcards, aliases, redirects, dynamic routing
+It is also possible to use wildcards, aliases, redirects, dynamic route mapping, etc.

 ## Read more
 - [Vue Router official docs](https://router.vuejs.org/)